 Hog trapping by our cattle licensees has recently been added to our cattle leases (see

 License Agreement for Cattle Grazing).
-As long as hog trapping has been approved by the land stewardship coordinator, and the cattleperson/licensee holds the necessary permits and follows set procedures, he or she may trap to remove feral hogs.
-The primary benefit to the cattleperson is reduced damage to the vegetation necessary for his or her cattle to feed on.
+As long as hog trapping has been approved by the land stewardship coordinator, and the cattleperson/licensee holds the necessary permits and follows set procedures, the individual may trap to remove feral hogs.
+The primary benefit to the cattleperson is reduced damage to the vegetation necessary for their cattle to feed on.
 Additional benefits include, but are not limited to:

-All preserves with appropriate public access (containing at least a pedestrian gate) are open to hikers whether there is a cattle lease on the site or not.
-Preserves with an active cattle lease and a pedestrian access gate will have a sign identifying it as such to forewarn hikers.
-Please do not feed or harass the livestock, and watch your step.
-Locations without pedestrian gates require the public to schedule an on-site visit with a land stewardship coordinator.
+All preserves with appropriate public access (containing at least a pedestrian gate) are open to hikers, whether there is a cattle lease on the site or not.
+All preserves with an active cattle lease and a pedestrian access gate will have a sign posted to advise hikers.
+Please do not feed or harass the livestock.
+Locations without pedestrian gates require the public to schedule an onsite visit with a land stewardship coordinator.

 Cattle Grazing on Conservation 20/20 Land